 Pre-physical therapy is a curricular focus for students who plan to enter a graduate degree program in physical therapy.

 Most pre‑physical therapy students are biology majors; however, a pre‑physical therapy student can major in virtually any discipline.
-Pre‑physical therapy students are advised by the pre‑physical therapy advisors with regard to prerequisite courses required by physical therapy programs, Graduate Record Exam (GRE) preparation, physical therapy school application procedures and current trends in physical therapy school admissions.
-Pre‑physical therapy students are encouraged to participate in internship experiences in private and hospital settings and attend open houses at physical therapy schools.
+Pre‑physical therapy students are advised by the pre‑physical therapy advisors with regard to prerequisite courses required by physical therapy (PT) programs, Graduate Record Exam (GRE) preparation, physical therapy school application procedures and current trends in physical therapy school admissions.

 Course requirements vary considerably among the numerous physical therapy graduate programs.
-Most often, however, prerequisites for entry into PT programs include at least:
+Most often, however, prerequisites for entry into PT programs are at least:

-- 16 credits of biology (including human anatomy & physiology),
+- 16 credits of biology (including human anatomy and physiology)

 - 3 credits of statistics

-Other courses might be required by specific programs so students are advised to examine the specific requirements of the schools to which they plan to apply early in their undergraduate program.
-The health sciences track in biology enables the pre‑physical therapy student to schedule this course work along with other course requirements for the respective major.
+Specific programs might require other courses so students are advised to examine the specific requirements of the schools they plan to apply early in their undergraduate program.
+The health professions concentration in biology enables the pre‑physical therapy student to schedule this coursework along with other course requirements for the respective major.
 Pre‑physical therapy students pursuing a non‑science major can include these science requirements as electives; however, physical therapy schools expect non‑science majors to perform very well in these science courses.

-Science classes are small at Shippensburg University, usually having no more than 16 students per laboratory section.
-Lectures and labs are taught by seasoned professors; not by graduate students.
-State-of-the-art laboratory equipment is available to students, giving them hands-on experience with current techniques.
-Faculty-directed undergraduate research is highly encouraged at Shippensburg, and each year several biology students present the results of their research at regional, state or national conferences.
+Faculty-directed undergraduate research is highly encouraged at Shippensburg, and each year several biology students present the results of their research at regional, state, or national conferences.

-These experiences contribute to the excellent quality of education available at Shippensburg.
-As a result, Shippensburg University has a consistent record of placing qualified students into physical therapy programs.
-Pre‑physical therapy advisors stay current with admissions procedures and standards by visiting a number of physical therapy programs during the summer months.
-They attend conferences for health professions advisors where they meet colleagues from other universities and share ideas on counseling.
-This ensures Shippensburg University pre-physical therapy students receive accurate, current, and comprehensive information.
+Pre‑physical therapy students are encouraged to participate in internship experiences in private and hospital settings and attend open houses at physical therapy schools.
 Practicing professionals are routinely invited to speak to the Health Sciences Club.
 Additionally, the diverse health professional interests of Shippensburg University students and the variety of health professionals invited to speak at the university expose pre-physical therapy students to other areas of the health care field as they formulate their plans for advanced education in the health care field.